 In November 2012, World Vision Donor Relations Field Liaison Tamiru Chewaka visited the Faith congregation to share how God is at work through World Vision and Faith church in Ethiopia.
 Tamiru served as our guide, interpreter and spiritual leader when Vision teams visited Abaya.
 While he was here the 2012 Vision team arranged to take Tamiru to the Golden Gate Bridge and walked across and back fulfilling one of his lifetime dreams.

-In 2014, Pastor Jeff Chapman led a Vision team back to the Abaya ADP, including Sandi Bilbo, Isabel Chapman, Tracy Cumming, Mule Gabrewahid, David Nash, Natalie Reyes and Kitty Tatro.
+In 2014, Pastor Jeff Chapman led a Vision team back to the Abaya ADP, including Sandi Bilbo, Isabel Chapman, Tracy Cumming, Mulugeta Yihdego, David Nash, Natalie Reyes and Kitty Tatro.

 In 2016, Pastor Brett Shoemaker led another Vision team including Sandi Bilbo, Sue Kim, Becca Little, Paul and Cathy Philleo, Tammi Whitted.
-David Nash traveled solo later in the year and visited the ADP a third time.
+David Nash traveled back to Ethiopia later in the year for vacation and visited the ADP a third time.

 How does the ADP operate?